 Calves are tender creatures and whether nursing on the mom or being fed by humans, calves may succumb to a number of illnesses.
-This is one reason to focus on only purchasing healthy animals from healthy herds – save yourself the heartache of bringing diseases onto your farm and your calf-raising will be much easier.
+Consider raising your own calves or purchasing healthy animals only from healthy herds to save yourself from the heartache of bringing diseases onto your farm.
+Calf-raising will be much easier that way!

 In cases where a calf has a high fever, is lethargic/dull eyed/unable to stand, or other serious symptoms, consider contacting your vet for immediate treatment.